wiwaszko-intel/edge-ai-suites/robotics-ai-suite/docs/robotics/dev_guide/tutorials_amr/navigation/collaborative-slam.rst

       sudo apt-get install ros-humble-cslam-tutorial-two-robot

-   Note: In this installation package, there are two substantial |ros| bag files, which are approximately 6.8 GB and 2.6 GB in size.
+   Note: In this installation package, there are two substantial ROS 2 bag files, which are approximately 6.8 GB and 2.6 GB in size.

 #.
 Run the Collaborative Visual SLAM algorithm using two bags simulating two robots going through the same area: